DaddyBearSEA/reading-notes/class-03.md

 > *A switch statement starts with a variable called the switch value.*

->*Each case indicates a possible value for this variable and the code that should run inf the variabel matches
+>*Each case indicates a possible value for this variable and the code that should run inf the variabel matches, so if your varialbe is equal to 2, then case 2 would respond with a condition.

 Falsy and Truthy pg 167
 - Falsy values are treated as if they are false.

-- Truthy values are treated as if theyare true.
+- Truthy values are treated as if they are true.

 *checking equality and Existend and short circuit values are important to understanind true and false in a condition*

+**type coercion can lead to unexpected values in your code.
+Always use STRICT operators** (pg 166), it can give you different results when using a strict operator.

 ### loop
 just as it says, you loop through code until a certain condition is set to false.
 A condition would be met and then the code would stop running.

 ### while
 code that is run until a condition is true.
-Once False is obrained the code stops running
+Once False is obtained the code stops running.

 ### for
 For loop uses a counter as a condition